gov-cy/staging-govcy-design-system-docs/src/components/tag.md

 </table>
 ```
 ### Using colour with tags
+If you are using tags to show progress, use the [text and colours of the task list](../../patterns/task-list-page/#status-text-and-style).

 You can use colour to help distinguish between different tags – or to help draw the user’s attention to a tag if it’s especially important.
 For example, it probably makes sense to use `govcy-tag-orange` for a tag that reads ‘Urgent’.

 If you need more tag colours, you can use the following classes.